 Figure 3.
 A) Frederick Banting12, B) Charles Best13, C) J.J.R Macleod13

 How is insulin secreted from the pancreas?
-Quite complicate isn’t it?
+Quite complicated isn’t it?

-Insulin is secreted from human pancreas and its release is mainly triggered when large concentrations of blood glucose are observed after a meal.
+Insulin is secreted from the human pancreas and its release is mainly triggered when large concentrations of glucose are detected in the blood after a meal.
 Its main role is thus the uptake of glucose by increasing the rate of the glycolytic pathway, the process where glucose is converted to other carbohydrates that are used in the urea cycle or the fatty acids metabolism.

-Glucose initially enters the β pancreatic cells by the help of transporters known as GLUT 2, that carry the sugar across the cell membrane, so glucose’s action seems to be responsible for most of the following changes undertaken.
-At the beginning an increase in the ATP/ADP ratio14 is observed, the energy currency involved in all metabolic pathways.
+Glucose initially enters the β pancreatic cells by the help of transporters known as GLUT 2, that carry the sugar across the cell membrane, so the action of glucose seems to be responsible for most of the following changes undertaken.
+At the beginning, an increase in the ATP/ADP ratio14 is observed, the energy currency involved in all metabolic pathways.
 This rise selectively affects ATP–sensitive K+ ion channels by closing them and thus preventing K+ passage across the cell membrane (Figure 4).
-This decreases the charge difference that exists already between the inside and outside of the membrane, the effect known as depolarization.
-At the same time an increasing electrical conductivity is observed, driving to the opening of voltage sensitive calcium ion channels.14, 15 The opening of this channel, allows the entrance of Ca2+ ions in the membrane, which initially bind certain proteins such as calmodulins or synaptotagmins.
-As a result, this drives the densely packed vesicles of insulin to open and release insulin, by merging through the membrane of β pancreatic cells.15
+This decreases the charge difference that already exists between the inside and outside of the membrane, the effect known as depolarization.
+At the same time, an increasing electrical conductivity is observed, driving the opening of voltage-sensitive calcium-ion channels.14, 15 The opening of this channel allows the entrance of Ca2+ ions in the membrane which initially bind certain proteins such as calmodulins or synaptotagmins.
+As a result, this drives the densely packed vesicles of insulin to open and release insulin, by emerging through the membrane of β pancreatic cells.15